mseltzer94/hhb/README.md

 2. There are two ways to start the Service
   * `node start` will start the service as a normal process
-  * `forever start -c "npm start" ./` will start the service to be run in the background (require forever to be install, run ``npm install -g forever`` before running this command)
+  * `forever start -c "npm start" ./` will start the service to be run in the background (require forever to be installed, run ``npm install -g forever`` before running this command)

 3. If power fails, it's important for hhb to run on a reboot.
 One approach: